Faculty Spotlight – Jake Mumme

 Meet Jake Mumme

-We are excited to spotlight Jake Mumme, our Diesel & Automotive Engine Overhaul Instructor at Washington County Community College.
-Jake began teaching at WCCC on August 18th and has quickly become a strong presence in the program.
-As a graduate of WCCC himself, Jake brings a unique perspective to the classroom, combining firsthand experience as a student with real-world mechanical knowledge.
+We are excited to spotlight Jake Mumme, Diesel & Automotive Engine Overhaul Instructor at Washington County Community College.
+Jake has been in his role for almost 6 months, and Jake has quickly become a strong presence in the program.
+As a graduate of WCCC, he brings a valuable perspective to the classroom, combining firsthand student experience with real-world mechanical expertise.

 A Day in Jake’s Role